Nicholeyang0215/VUS_Project/README.md

 ### Simulation Step:

-1. Use `sim_fam_varied.R` to simulate `N` family pedigree data.
+1. Use `sim_fam_varied.R` to simulate family pedigree data of size `N`.
+Under each sample size, replicates are named with `script_num.RData`.
 2. Use `estimate_pi.R` or `estimate_pi_with_theta.R` to estimate the proportion of VUS that are likely pathogenic and the positive predictive value in simulated family pedigree data.
-3. Repeat step1-2 2000 times for each simulation scenario.
+3. Repeat step1-2 for all simulated cohort replicates.